Salmon

 ︎ DONATE ︎ FOLLOW ︎ SUBSCRIBE

-Salmon Creek Arts is a non-profit organization offering seasonal programs at Salmon Creek Farm, a sanctuary of precious riparian and coast redwood habitat on Central Pomo land, established as a counterculture commune in 1971.
-We inaugurated programs in 2024 and launch year-round activity on the land in 2025 with seasonal sessions of Schools of Salmon Creek starting in May.
+Salmon Creek Arts is a non-profit organization offering year round programs at Salmon Creek Farm, a sanctuary of precious riparian and coast redwood habitat on Central Pomo land, established as a counterculture commune in 1971.
+In 2025 we launch seasonal two month sessions of Schools of Salmon Creek complemented by a series of two week workshops focused on the living arts related to land, shelter, craft, food, body, and stewardship.
+This year we’ll be offering two week Summer and Fall sessions of Seasonal Cooking Arts lead by SCF’s Gerardo Gonzalez.

-We cultivate expanding communities of artists who build, cook, craft, garden, perform, publish, and steward.
-Each artist comes with something to offer the commune, learning from each other and the land.
+We cultivate expanding communities of artists, each coming with something to offer the commune, learning from each other and the land.
 There is time to slow down, space to take a step back, the chance to live close to the land, to participate in its cycles, dwelling in modest hand-crafted spaces within a communal free-range wild wooded environment.

 Salmon Creek Farm is located on 33 acres of second and third growth redwoods two miles from California’s Mendocino Coast.
 Old logging roads and foot trails criss-cross south facing slopes from sunny meadows, gardens, orchards, communal outdoor kitchen, and dance deck on top, to eight original commune cabins each nestled in their own nook of the terrain, across a ravine that bisects the land to abandoned off-grid cabins, and finally down to Big Salmon Creek in the valley.
 It is an especially good spot to feel your small place in the big cycles of life on earth.